SCHOOL RULES AND EXPECTATIONS

 Waitākere College students have the right to learn in a safe environment.
 Everyone in this school, both staff and students has the right to be treated with respect

 ✔ Some areas of the College grounds are out of bounds.
 Students must be aware of these areas and not be in them.
-Out of bounds areas are not suitable for students for safety reasons or are limited to certain types of use.
+Out-of-bounds areas are not suitable for students for safety reasons or are limited to certain types of use.

 ✔ It is College policy that students must have permission from the Associate Principal if they wish to bring a motor vehicle to school.
 Permission is granted based on genuine need.
 Normal license conditions apply.